xesdoog/Samurais-Scripts/FEATURES.md

 - **Info Gun:**
   - A debug option that will be removed in the future.
 Simply aim your gun at a game entity and press [Left Mouse Button] to log information about it to the console.
 - **Trigger Bot:**
-  - A barebones and janky triggerbot. *Kinda works?* Only on foot though.
-Will probably be removed once YimMenu's triggerbot gets fixed.
+  - ~A barebones and janky triggerbot. *Kinda works?* Only on foot though.
+Will probably be removed once YimMenu's triggerbot gets fixed.~ [gir489returns](https://github.com/gir489returns) also fixed YimMenu's triggerbot.
+There's no need for this feature anymore.
 - **Autokill Enemies:**
   - Automatically kills nearby enemies.
 I've put a delay to prevent kill spamming because I don't want enemies to die the moment they spawn.
 Feedback on this would be appreciated *(keep the delay or spam kill?)*.
 - **Enemies Flee:**